lakshyagarg96/Twitter-Scraper-boto3-sentiment-analysis/README.md

 Negative
 Post sentiment analysis the data is stored in an S3 bucket using BOTO 3 for storage.

+_* All the above defined procceses run through the Sentiment_Analysis.ipynb notebook _
 ## References

 https://www.nba.com/timberwolves